AyushiKashyapp/MIMIC-HIPE-Linkage/README.md

 - 🛡️ **Simulated governance and role-based access control**

 The goal is to enable researchers to perform predictive modeling, policy simulations, and knowledge discovery on sensitive health data while ensuring privacy and ethical compliance.

 ---

+## 🛢 Dataset Overview

+This project uses the MIMIC-III dataset, a comprehensive, publicly available database containing detailed clinical data for over 60,000 ICU admissions from 2001 to 2012.
+The dataset includes patient demographics, vital signs, laboratory test results, diagnoses, procedures, medications, and outcomes.
+It covers a wide range of clinical events and interventions, providing a rich source of information for healthcare research and analysis.
+[Find it here!](https://www.kaggle.com/datasets/asjad99/mimiciii/data)

+---